timgdavies/bottom-up-data-architecture-talk/presentation.md

 *"Computer says no."*

-*"I'm not sure we're aloud to share this data."*
+*"I'm not sure we're alowed to share this data."*

 *"We're not alowed to use online tools for data analysis."*